canenbls/berlin-appointment-finder/README.md

 # Berlin Appointment Finder

-An app that monitors the Berlin city administration website for available appointments and sends notifications using Twilio.
+An app that monitors the Berlin city administration website for available appointments and sends notifications via Twilio, running online with GitHub Actions.

 ## Usage